Drill4J/drill-cicd-integration/README.md

 ./gradlew publishToMavenLocal
 ```

-For using locally built versions of CI/CD plugins in Gradle projects
-is necessary to add `mavenLocal` repository to your `settings.gradle` file:
+For using locally in Gradle projects is necessary to add `mavenLocal` repository to your `settings.gradle` file:
 ```kotlin
 pluginManagement {
     repositories {